Overview of ISO 14971 Certification

 - Risk evaluation

 - Implementation and verification of risk control measures

 - Result of evaluation of residual risks

-Records and other documents that are part of the risk management file form part of other documents and files required, such as the manufacturer's quality management system.
-The risk management file needs to contain at least the references or pointers to all required documentation so that the manufacturer will be able to assemble information referenced in the risk management file in a timely manner.
+Records and other necessary papers that are part of the risk management file form part of other necessary papers and files required, such as the manufacturer's quality management system.
+The risk management file needs to contain at least the references or pointers to all required paper works so that the manufacturer will be able to assemble information referenced in the risk management file in a timely manner.

 Book a Free Consultation

 There are 4 essential steps to be followed while obtaining ISO 14971 Certification:

 A voluntary Site inspection is conducted, and quality management necessary papers are reviewed, assessing the organisation's readiness for scale I and II Auditing Phase.